axolotl0-0/GEOL0069Assignment4/README.md

 ### Scatter Plots of Clustered Data
 This  visualizes the clustering results using scatter plots, where different colors represent different clusters (`clusters_gmm`).

+## Waveform Aligment
-## Physical Waveform Alignment
+### Physical Waveform Alignment
 To compare waveforms on a common footing we can **align** them using the known orbit geometry.
-This physically-based approach was developed at the [Alfred Wegener Institute (AWI) [x]
+This physically-based approach was developed at the Alfred Wegener Institute (AWI) [x]

+### Effect of alignment on individual waveforms
+We then look at the effect of alignment on individual waveforms, where we compare before and after the alignment.

+### Aggregate alignment comparison
+This code produces a figure which summarises the alignment effect across all waveforms.
+The following are produced:
+*    **Echogram** **before** and **after** alignment.
+A tighter bright band indicates better alignment.
+*    **Histogram** of **peak** positions.
+The aligned distribution (red) should be narrower.
+*    **Mean waveform per class**.
+After alignment the mean leading edge becomes sharper because individual waveforms are better registered.